-Therefore, organisations in Australia like to differentiate between mentorship and sponsorship to ensure that employees receive the guidance they need to further their careers.
+Therefore, organizations in Australia like to differentiate between mentorship and sponsorship to ensure that employees receive the guidance they need to further their careers.

-Attendee Nishie Sewpersadh from Accenture contributed her experience of participating in in-house buddy programmes and mentoring programmes.
-This was supported by others who have either experienced similar programmes or are looking at best-practice to bring these structures into their own organisations.
+Attendee Nishie Sewpersadh from Accenture contributed her experience of participating in in-house buddy programs and mentoring programs.
+This was supported by others who have either experienced similar programs or are looking at best-practice to bring these structures into their own organizations.

-Attendee René du Bruyn from Acctech added her experience of exposure to all aspects of business and mentorship, which enables career growth and employee maturity, through the mini-MBA programme she completed.
-This initiative can be implemented into organisations to foster career development as is illustrated by EOH’s graduate leadership programme – an initiative highlighted by EOH employee Nosi Hlongwane.
+Attendee René du Bruyn from Acctech added her experience of exposure to all aspects of business and mentorship, which enables career growth and employee maturity, through the mini-MBA program she completed.
+This initiative can be implemented into organizations to foster career development as is illustrated by EOH’s graduate leadership program – an initiative highlighted by EOH employee Nosi Hlongwane.

 Clark concluded the session by reminding attendees that “WIT is not only about ensuring more female entrants into the field, but also advancing and guiding existing participants and enabling partnerships that promote change.”

 “We are focusing on leveling the playing field so that appointment by merit becomes the norm with an equal number of female-to-male applicants being reviewed for a position.
 There are so many aspects that differentiate the male and female employee experience, and far more of these put women at a disadvantage.
 We can make a difference by implementing these kind of programs in our own companies, and then sharing our experience with each other.”

 If you are interested in joining the IAMCP WIT South Africa chapter, please get in touch with Mint or join the WIT LinkedIn Group.

 About Mint Group